 Based on my personal and family history of breast cancer (I later learned that my mom’s maternal aunt was also diagnosed with breast cancer in her fifties or sixties, meaning that we had breast cancer in three generations), I was offered genetic testing for BRCA1 and BRCA2 and tested negative in August 2013.
-Almost two years later I was offered a multi-gene panel of testing through Ambry and no mutations were found.
+Almost two years later, I was offered a multi-gene panel of testing through Ambry Genetics, and no mutations were found.

 Tell us about receiving your test results

 Originally when I tested negative for mutations in BRCA1 and BRCA2, I was relieved.
-I was most relieved that I didn’t pass either on to my children and also grateful to learn I did not have an increased risk for additional cancers.
+I was most relieved that I didn’t pass either on to my children and also grateful to learn that I likely did not have an increased risk for additional cancers.
 As I learned more about the field and learned there were other genes that could also increase my risk for cancer, I chose to be re-tested with a gene panel.
 When those results came back negative for mutations, I felt like I still didn’t have an answer.
 I experienced an odd combination of relief and confusion – then why did I get breast cancer?
-I breast fed both kids, I’m a religious exerciser and I’ve taken good care of myself — why did I get breast cancer?
+I breast fed both kids, I’m a religious exerciser, and I’ve taken good care of myself — why did I get breast cancer?
 I still don’t know why.
 There is a concern in the back of my mind that there probably is a hereditary component based on my personal and family history.
-Ultimately I am relieved that I don’t carry a mutation, but that doesn’t mean it’s over.
+Ultimately, I am relieved that I likely don’t carry a mutation, but that doesn’t mean it’s over.

 What are the misconceptions about you testing negative?

 “Oh good, she is safe.
 Her cancer is done.”
 When a woman tests positive for a BRCA mutation, it is understood that her personal risk is elevated and she may be diagnosed with another cancer.
 But there is a general lack of health literacy, which I call ‘oncoliteracy’.
-Many people don’t understand that just because you don’t have a known genetic mutation it doesn’t mean that you are no longer at risk.
+Many people don’t understand that just because you don’t have a known genetic mutation, it doesn’t mean that you are no longer at risk.
 This applies to both my health care providers and the general public.
-I know the onus is on me to stay up to date on what this means for me now, and in the future.
+I know the onus is on me to stay up to date on what this means for me now and in the future.

 How about in terms of support?